OxideUi/OxideUi/docs/TECHNICAL_SPECIFICATION.md

-# OxideUI Technical Specification
+# StratoSDK Technical Specification

 ## 1. Executive Summary

-OxideUI is a next-generation, lightweight, secure, and reactive UI framework written in pure Rust.
+StratoSDK is a next-generation, lightweight, secure, and reactive UI framework written in pure Rust.
 It combines the declarative programming model of Flutter/React with Rust's performance and safety guarantees, targeting desktop applications, web prototypes via WebAssembly, and future mobile platforms.

 ### Core Values
 - **Performance First**: GPU-accelerated rendering with minimal CPU overhead